Wintellect/MSLearn/Data Handling in Python (Ibach)/includes/4-numpy.md

 airports = np.genfromtxt('airports.csv', delimiter=',', dtype=None, encoding=None, skip_header=1, autostrip=True)
 ```

-Incidentally, `genfromtext()` has a counterpart named [`savetxt()`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.savetxt.html) that saves the contents of a NumPy array to a CSV file, TSV file, or other text file.
+`genfromtext()` has a counterpart named [`savetxt()`](https://docs.scipy.org/doc/numpy/reference/generated/numpy.savetxt.html) that saves the contents of a NumPy array to a CSV file, TSV file, or other text file.

 ### Working with column names